Matrix perturbation analysis of methods for extracting singular values from approximate singular subspaces: Generalized Nyström and Matrix Perturbation

 Therefore, the \GNa{} of a matrix $A$ can be seen as a perturbation of $A$ that, up to orthogonal transformations, has the particular structure as in \cref{eq:GNperturbation}, where the non-zero perturbations are, respectively, the difference between $\bA_{12}$ and its orthogonal projection into the column space of $\bA_{11}$ \cite[Thm.
 III.1.3]{stewartMatrixPerturbationTheory1990} ($(1,2)$ block in \cref{eq:GNperturbation}), and the (generalized) Schur complement \cite{zhangSchurComplementIts2005} of $\bA$ ($(2,2)$ block in \cref{eq:GNperturbation}).
 In the case where $\tU$ and $\tV$ are given with the same column size (i.e., without oversampling, $\ell =0$), the pseudoinverse acts also as a right inverse, as, in this case, $A_{11}$ has full row rank, and, therefore, the top-right block is also $0$.
 At first sight, this seems an advantageous situation, however, it is important to notice that the considered blocks change size depending on the size of $\tU$ and $\tV$, resulting in a different, and potentially larger, bottom-right perturbation.

 It is also worth noting that by transforming $A$ into $\bA$ we typically (assuming $\tU, \tV$ are high quality) construct a matrix with small off-diagonal blocks and leading singular values far from the spectrum of the $\bA_{22}$ block.
+More precisely, the magnitude of the off-diagonal blocks will depend on the accuracy of the approximate subspaces.
+In \Cref{sec:NumIll}, we see that, for the \GNa, when $A$ is low rank, little information about $A$ can be sufficient to give good enough approximate singular subspaces.
 In the next section, we aim to derive a bound that exploits both the structure of $\bA$ and the perturbation in \cref{eq:GNperturbation}.